 - Use a different password for each account.
 This limits access to your other accounts if a password is breached. - Check if any of your email accounts have been exposed in a data breach and change all passwords associated with any breached accounts: https://haveibeenpwned.com - Do not use a password that is easy to guess (e.g. birthdays or pets' names) and set strong security questions.
-As Ministers, Members of Parliament, or Government Executives, you may have biographical information published online. - Where possible, use a reputable password manager with a long, unique master passphrase.
+As Councillors, you may have biographical information published online. - Where possible, use a reputable password manager with a long, unique master passphrase.
 The master passphrase is a gateway to all your accounts, so make sure it is strong and memorable.